genomic-medicine-sweden/nallo/docs/usage.md

 HG01124,/path/to/HG01124_sniffles.snf
 ```

-and for SNVs - prepare a samplesheet with gVCF files from DeepVariant to supply with `--extra_gvcfs`:
+- For SNVs - prepare a samplesheet with gVCF files from DeepVariant to supply with `--extra_gvcfs`:

 > [!NOTE]
 > These has to have been generated with the same version of reference genome.